 Nitrogen fertilizer prices are also affected by other factors, such as local market conditions and the operating levels of competing facilities.
 Natural gas costs and the price of nitrogen fertilizer products have historically been subject to wide fluctuations.
 An expansion or upgrade of competitors' facilities, price volatility, international political and economic developments and other factors are likely to continue to play an important role in nitrogen fertilizer industry economics.
 These factors can impact, among other things, the level of inventories in the market resulting in price volatility and a reduction in product margins.
-Moreover, the industry typically experiences seasonal fluctuations in demand for nitrogen fertilizer application rate decisions of individual farmers.
+Moreover, the industry typically experiences seasonal fluctuations in demand for nitrogen fertilizer products.
+The demand for fertilizers is affected by the aggregate crop planting decisions and fertilizer application rate decisions of individual farmers.
 Individual farmers make planting decisions based largely on the prospective profitability of a harvest, while the specific varieties and amounts of fertilizer they apply depend on factors like crop prices, their current liquidity, soil conditions, weather patterns and the types of crops planted.
 For further details on the economics of fertilizer, see "Industry Overview - Nitrogen Fertilizer Industry."